 Amber Precision Instruments is a research-oriented EMC solution provider

-Near field scanning has been used over years to identify strong near field sources, and it has been used in the hope to identify the reasons for unwanted emissions, antenna structures and coupling paths and so on.
-The local magnetic or electric field strength usually does not reveal which of the sources will couple to a good antenna structure or form a good antenna structure.
-Answering this question is then left to the experience of the EMC engineer, for example, a weak 125 MHz signal at a location where it is not expected, might be much stronger sign of a design flaw, than a strong 125 MHz signal above a clock.
-Or a very local and strong source may contribute much less to the far field than a weak but distributed source, like a heat sink.
-To move beyond the inability of identifying the reasons of EMC problems and to obtain models that can be used for numerical simulation, and for module and IC qualification enhanced scanning methods are needed.
+Near field scanning has been used for many years to identify strong near field sources, and it has been used with the hope of identifying the reasons for unwanted emissions, antenna structures, coupling paths, and so on.
+The local magnetic or electric field strength usually does not reveal which of the sources will couple to or form a good antenna structure.
+Answering this question is then left to the experience of the EMC engineer.
+For example, a weak 125 MHz signal at a location where it is not expected might be much stronger sign of a design flaw than a strong 125 MHz signal above a clock.
+Or a very local and strong source may contribute much less to the far field than a weak but distributed source like a heat sink.
+Due to the inability to identify the sources of EMC problems, the need for models for numerical simulation, and the necessity of module and IC qualification, enhanced scanning modethods are needed.

-Maxwell’s equation tell us that the knowledge of the near field in magnitude and phase around a source is sufficient to either reconstruct a model of the source, that emits exactly like the source or/and to obtain the far field emissions.
-A core requirement in this is the knowledge of the phase of the fields.
-The phase is defined as the phase (difference) between a reference point, and all other field points.
+Maxwell’s equation tells us that the knowledge of the near field in magnitude and phase around a source is sufficient to reconstruct a model that emits exactly like the source and/or to obtain the far field emissions.
+A core requirement to this is the knowledge of the fields' phase.
+The phase is defined as the phase (difference) between a reference point and all other field points.

-Phases can be measured in many different ways, but the uniqueness of API's phase measurement technology is that it measures phases in broad-band and in automated method.
+Phases can be measured in many different ways, but the ability to take automated measurements in broadband is what makes API's phase measurement technology unique.

 ● NF to FF Transformation

 NF to FF Transformation